The Art of Nature – Protecting our Forests and Oceans

 Big Ideas and Sustainable Solutions – Creative Approaches to the environment, sustainability and social justice

-Smashing Times International Centre for the Arts and Equality are delighted to implement a programme called The Art of Nature – Protecting our Forests and Oceans.
-The programme uses creative methodologies and digital technologies in the Cahersiveen area to promote biodiversity and environmental awareness with a focus on oceans and forests, using creativity to celebrate the beauty of trees and oceans, the importance of biodiversity and our deep connections to nature.
+Smashing Times International Centre for the Arts and Equality presents The Art of Nature: Protecting Our Forests and Oceans,a unique project using the arts, creative methodologies, and digital technologies in the Cahersiveen and South Kerry area to celebrate the beauty of forests and oceans, the importance of biodiversity, and our deep connections to nature.
+The project uses the arts and creativity to promote practical awareness-raising and training in relation to environmental justice, with a focus on biodiversity, sustainability, and human rights.

 The Earth naturally captures more than half of the CO2 released into the atmosphere, with its forests and oceans playing a critical role as carbon sinks.
 However, this role is being compromised by deforestation and ocean acidification – two issues that are squarely on the agenda for negotiations in relation to climate justice.
 Cahersiveen and the surrounding areas of the South Kerry region are rich in natural assets.
 However, the natural environment including the oceans, forests, trees and plants are experiencing increased pressure in relation to biodiversity.
+Join The Art of Nature as we work together to support the environment and protect biodiversity into the future.

 The project promotes learning and awareness raising in relation to what can be done to promote climate justice, using the arts to reflect on the importance of biodiversity and our connections to nature.
 Our environmental strand aims to raise awareness of links between forests and oceans and the fact that oceans and landmass play a vital role in capturing and storing carbon dioxide (CO2) released into the atmosphere.
 The project will focus on the importance, care, restoration and growth of forests (on land and sea), trees, plants, and seaweeds and on the quality and care of oceans, and how these are all linked to the quality of life for humans, promoting biodiversity and climate justice into the future.